As an Amazon Associate I earn from qualifying purchases. Click for details.

 For example, an informal study of British people suggested that 50% of Brits believe in ghosts, and – interestingly – only 23% are afraid of them.

-A more reliable – but older – British study [PDF] showed that 34% of Brits believe in ghosts… but 39% believe a house can be haunted.
-(I’m not quite certain how that would work.)
+A more reliable – but older – British study [PDF] showed that 34% of Brits believe in ghosts… and 39% believe a house can be haunted.
+(Umm… how can a house be “haunted” if there are no ghosts? <– Rhetorical question.)

 I tried to find statistics for France, but that led to generalizations that “the French don’t believe in ghosts, and pride themselves on their rationalism,” while – at the same time – finding plenty of reported ghosts in that country.